mikewolfe/Strandedseq_pipeline/NETseq_README.md

 positional arguments:
-  infile_plus           bigwig file containing raw counts on the plus strand infile_minus          bigwig file containing raw counts on the plus strand wsize                 Half the window size.
+  infile_plus           bigwig file containing raw counts on the plus strand infile_minus          bigwig file containing raw counts on the minus strand wsize                 Half the window size.
 Adds to each side of the query bp.
 I.e. 100 would give you a total of a 201 bp window with the query bp
                         in the center.
 Default = 100